NBA Players

 Brentwood Park Mansion

 In 2018, before listing his Beverly Hills home for sale, Westbrook paid $19.75 million for a 13,425-square-foot, five-bedroom home in Brentwood, California.
-In September 2022, Russ put the property up for sale with a hefty price tag of $30 million.
+In September 2022, Russ put the property up for sale at a hefty $30 million.
 It was reduced to $27 million in November and sold for $25 million in December.
 After considering the estimated fees and property taxes, he likely profited around $3 million.

 Introduction